Frequently asked questions

 Where can community members sign in to view private content that has been shared with them?

-Community members who have access to view a group's private content can sign in as they normally do on a public initiative site.
-Once signed in, they can view internal items that have been shared on the site using private rows, menu links, and pages.
-For example, a core team can set the visibility of a site's row to group members only.
-Any items shared with the group that are displayed in the row become visible to the group's members upon sign in.
-A core team member can also add pages to a public initiative site and display internal items on the page's layout.
-Using menu links, the core team member can attach the page to the initiative site's header.
-Menu links that link to private items, including pages, apps, and surveys, are not visible to the public and can only be used by those with whom the item is shared (once signed in).
-If all initiative content is shared internally, the initiative's creator must use email to add the new group members and share relevant web addresses with them.
+Community members who have access to view a group's private content can sign in as usual on a public site.
+Once signed in, they can view internal items that have been shared on the site using private rows, pages, and menu links.
+For example, members of site edit groups can set the visibility of a site's row to group members only.
+Any items shared with the group that are displayed in the row are visible to signed in group members.
+A group member can also add pages to a public site and display internal items on the page layout.
+Site editors can use menu links to provide navigation from the site's header to the page.
+Menu links that link to private items—including pages, apps, and surveys—are not visible to the public and can only be used by those with whom the item is shared (when signed in).
+If all site content is shared internally, the site's creator must use email to add the new group members and share relevant web addresses with them.

 Can a community member share a URL to a private item?